Clemapfel/jluna/docs/manual.md

 signal (6): Aborted
 ```
-An exception is thrown at runtime.
+An exception is thrown.
 To avoid unintended behavior, `jluna` requires users to manually enable the usertype interface for any specific type.
-We can do so using:
+We do so using:

 ```cpp
 Usertype<RGBA>::enable("RGBA");
 ```

-This functions takes the julia-side name as an argument.
-After unboxing, this will be the name of the type, `RGBA` will be converted to.
+Where the argument is the corresponding Julia-side types name, after unboxing.

 #### Step 3: Adding Property Routines

-A *property* of a struct type would be called a "field" in Julia and a "member" in C++.
-We will use all 3 terms interchangeably here.
+A *property* of a struct type would be called a "field" in Julia and a "member" in C++, it any field of any type that is namespaced within a structtype.
+We'll use all 3 terms, "field", "member", and "property" interchangeably here.

-Explaining how to add properties is best done via an example.
-Thus, we add a property for `_red`:
+To add a property for `RGBA`s `_red`, we use:

 ```cpp
 Usertype<RGBA>::add_property<float>(